NoNPCSociety/nonpcsociety.github.io/docs/koichi-hatta.md

 - ~500x token price growth
 - ~$6M peak liquidity
-- Sustained upward structure for approximately one year
+- Sustained consistent upward price structure for the first year post-launch
+- Maintained thick liquidity for over one year
 - CEX listing

 Its eventual decline and delisting provided foundational structural lessons applied to the design of $NONPC and AFX.